MHedish/Hubitat/Apps/WET-IT/DOCUMENTATION.md

 | 🌦 ET-Based Control | Real weather + soil data | Adaptive precision |

 <details>
-    <Summary>Learn more about the FAO-56 Penman–Monteith ET Formula</Summary>
+    <Summary>Learn more about the FAO-56 Penman–Monteith ET Formula being used.</Summary>

 ---

 🌧️ **The Actual Formulas Used (Industry Standard ET-Based Watering)**

 Both Rachio and Rain Bird rely on the **FAO-56 Penman–Monteith equation** to calculate **Reference Evapotranspiration (ET₀)** and then modify watering schedules based on: